tomvlt1/Cold-email-application/README.md

 ## Purpose
-This script's, whilst small and relatively easy has the purpose to send cold emails applying for potential internships from a given email database.
+This script has the purpose to send cold emails applying for potential internships from a given email database.

 Use this responsibly and do not spam one email or one company.
 This is to send one email per company.

 I provided a database of Finance-related companies based in the UK as an example.
 This comes from the LSEUBIG webpage.
 Use responsibly.

 I will update the ReadMe as I receive responses.
-I ran the script on the LSEUBIG database on 21/10/2024 and have an 12% answer rate (22/10/2024).
-Out of those 12%, 78% were positive answers moving me on to the next stage (22/10/2024).
+I ran the script on the LSEUBIG database on 21/10/2024 and have an 14% answer rate (23/10/2024).
+Out of those 14%, 80% were positive answers moving me on to the next stage (23/10/2024).

 As of 22/10/2024
 ![Graph](https://github.com/user-attachments/assets/5002e4b9-ddf5-4892-946a-e8630a51c24e)